Contact us to arrange your FREE initial consultation

-These are some examples of negligent maternity care mistakes which can cause cerebral palsy from HIE:
+There are some examples of negligent maternity and neonatal care mistakes which can cause cerebral palsy from HIE:

-We strongly advise parents to contact us for independent, specialist advice about their child’s rights and possible entitlement to compensation as soon as they are contacted by NHS Resolution or HSIB.
+We strongly advise parents to contact us for independent, specialist advice about their child’s rights and possible entitlement to compensation as soon as they are contacted by NHS Resolution or HSSIB / HSIB.

 Traumatic injury to a baby during their birth can also result in injury to their brain, leading to disability from cerebral palsy.
 These injuries may be caused by negligent management of an obstructed labour, poor technique or excessive force during the delivery.